World War I reparations: German defaults

-On 9 January 1923, the Reparation Commission declared Germany to be in default of her coal deliveries and voted to occupy the Ruhr to enforce the country's reparation commitments.
+On 9 January 1923, the Reparation Commission declared Germany to be in default of its coal deliveries and voted to occupy the Ruhr to enforce the country's reparation commitments.
 Britain was the lone dissenting voice to both measures.
-On 11 January, French and Belgian soldiers—supported by engineers including an Italian contingent—entered the region, initiating the Occupation of the Ruhr.
+On 11 January, French and Belgian soldiers — supported by engineers including an Italian contingent — entered the region, initiating the Occupation of the Ruhr.

-The French Premier Raymond Poincaré was deeply reluctant to order the occupation and had only taken this step after the British had rejected his proposals for more moderate sanctions against Germany.
-By December 1922, Poincaré was faced with Anglo-American-German hostility; coal supplies for French steel production were running low.
+The French Premier Raymond Poincaré was reluctant to order the occupation and had only taken this step after the British had rejected his proposals for more moderate sanctions against Germany.
+By December 1922, Poincaré was faced with Anglo–American–German hostility; coal supplies for French steel production were running low.
 Exasperated with Britain's failure to act, he wrote to the French ambassador in London:

-Judging others by themselves, the English, who are blinded by their loyalty, have always thought that the Germans did not abide by their pledges inscribed in the Versailles Treaty because they had not frankly agreed to them ...
-We, on the contrary, believe that if Germany, far from making the slightest effort to carry out the treaty of peace, has always tried to escape her obligations, it is because until now she has not been convinced of her defeat ...
+Judging others by themselves, the English, who are blinded by their loyalty, have always thought that the Germans did not abide by their pledges inscribed in the Versailles Treaty because they had not frankly agreed to them [...]
+We, on the contrary, believe that if Germany, far from making the slightest effort to carry out the treaty of peace, has always tried to escape her obligations, it is because until now she has not been convinced of her defeat [...]
 We are also certain that Germany, as a nation, resigns herself to keep her pledged word only under the impact of necessity.

 The occupation proved marginally profitable; the occupying powers received 900 million gold marks, and much of this merely covered the military costs of occupation.
-However, the real issue behind the occupation was not German defaults on coal and timber deliveries, but the forcing of Germany "to acknowledge her defeat in World War I and to accept the Versailles Treaty".
+The real issue behind the occupation was not German defaults on coal and timber deliveries, but the forcing of Germany "to acknowledge her defeat in World War I and to accept the Versailles Treaty".
 Poincaré recognized that if Germany could get away with defying Versailles in regard to the reparations, a precedent would be created and inevitably the Germans would proceed to dismantle the rest of the Versailles treaty.